MANAGING STORMWATER RUNOFF

 LEARN ABOUT WATER QUALITY BMPs

 At Shoeless Joe Jackson Park, Greenville County has installed several different BMPs to prevent erosion and to improve water quality.
-Click on the links below to learn all about these practices and how they are helping to keep Greenville's water clean!
+The kiosk pictured describes the BMPs put into place.
+To read this information, click the links below and learn all about how these practices are helping to keep Greenville's water clean!